asheniam/azure-grafana-dashboard-templates/README.md

 The armclient tool will generate dashboard JSON files -- one for each region and one for all regions.

-For example, in the above example the following JSON files could be generated:
+In the above example the following JSON files could be generated:

 dashboard_production_microsoft_storage_storageaccounts_allregions.json
 dashboard_production_microsoft_storage_storageaccounts_eastus.json